Sweet and Sour Tofu

 Make the sauce

-- In a small bowl, whisk together the sugar, ketchup, apple cider vinegar, soy sauce and minced garlic.
+- In a small bowl, whisk together the sugar, ketchup, apple cider vinegar, soy sauce, minced garlic and cornstarch.
 Set aside.

 Fry the tofu